 We sat down with Dr. Jeremy Weisz of Rise25 to talk about podcasting.

-Leveraging strategy based on our collective 20 years of podcasting experience, Rise25 helps you to connect quicker to higher-caliber referral partners, clients, strategic partners, and industry influencers to generate ROI without heavy selling.
+Leveraging strategy based on our collective 20 years of podcasting experience, Rise25 helps you connect quicker to higher-caliber referral partners, clients, strategic partners, and industry influencers to generate ROI without heavy selling.

 Good afternoon and welcome to The Founder’s Corner; we’re here today with Jeremy Weisz from Rise25.
 Why 25?
 What’s that all about?